-• Compare:
+· Compare:

-- A student athlete allegedly fondles another student athlete while off-campus at a sporting event with their team and coach - A student athlete allegedly fondles another student athlete while at a friend's home - Which type of alleged misconduct falls under Title IX? - What are the Cooperative's response obligations with regard to each type of alleged misconduct?
+- A student athlete allegedly touches another student athlete sexually while off-campus at a sporting event with their team and coach - A student athlete allegedly touches another student athlete sexually while at a friend's home - Which type of alleged misconduct falls under Title IX? - What are the District's response obligations with regard to each type of alleged misconduct?